 Other educators and staff are often the only ones who stand between abuse being reported or not.
 But for whatever reason, many of them simply fail to say anything.
 In some of the worst cases of abuse, there may be more than one individual involved.
 Conspiracies of this nature can perpetuate the problem for a long time.

-The Role Of Mandated Reporters
+The Role Of Mandated Reporters in Chicago Schools

 All Chicago Public School (CPS) system staff members are mandatory reporters.
 That means as a condition of their employment, school employees are required to report physical and sexual abuse of students.
 That covers teachers, aides, coaches, school administrators, and other personnel.
 Even school board members are mandated reporters.